Jayden Campbell: Background

-Campbell was born in Cronulla into a family of Indigenous Australian (Nucoorilma) and Danish descent.
-In 2006, at six years of age, he moved with his family to the Gold Coast when his professional rugby league-playing father, Preston, became the first player to sign with the newly established Gold Coast Titans and was later honoured with the club's first ever Life Membership.
+Campbell was born in Cronulla, Sydney, New South Wales, into a family of Indigenous Australian (Kamilaroi) and Danish descent.
+In 2006, at six years of age, he moved with his family to the Gold Coast, Queensland, when his professional rugby league-playing father, Preston, became the first player to sign with the newly established Gold Coast Titans and was later honoured with the club's first ever Life Membership.
 The Campbell family also shares a relation with former Queensland captain Greg Inglis who is a cousin of theirs.
 Jayden played his junior rugby league on the Gold Coast for the Helensvale Hornets and attended Helensvale State High School throughout his upbringing.
 The Gold Coast Titans signed Campbell to an NRL development contract at 19 years of age.
 His State of Origin eligibility for Queensland was confirmed in August 2021.

 Playing career

 Early career

 In 2018, Campbell played for the Burleigh Bears in the Mal Meninga Cup, before moving up to their Hastings Deering Colts side later that season.

 In 2019, he scored 24 tries in 21 games for the Bears' Colts side and won the club's Best & Fairest award.
 In 2020, he joined the Titans' NRL squad on a development contract.